evnchw/evnchw.github.io/_quant/20240630_refresher_hjb.md

 date: 2024-06-30 # TODO: update
 ---

-This is a quick refresher on the basic formulation and ideas of Hamilton-Jacobi-Bellman in optimal control, including value functions and dynamic programming for both deterministic and stochastic formulations.
+This is a quick refresher on the basic formulation and ideas of Hamilton-Jacobi-Bellman ("HJB") in optimal control, including value functions and dynamic programming for both deterministic and stochastic formulations.

 The notes and notation here are adapted from [1], with additional notes from [2] and [3].
 (We keep mean field game theory in mind for down the road.)
 I go into much more detail to understand each aspect.